parmentelat/r2lab-obsolete/tftpboot/AA-newfrisbee.md

 ## convenience tools

-this now comes as part as `comp-faraday.ish`
+This now comes as part as `faraday.sh`

     root@bemol:~# pxe-new
     new pxe-frisbee config